 This position will obtain services of and direct the work of contractors, and will also direct the work of interns.

 - Bachelor’s degree in economics or another field involving quantitative analysis and/or policy analysis.
-Master’s degree – or equivalent experience – preferred.
+Master’s degree preferred, or equivalent experience.

-- One year experience with renewable and/or efficiency programs is preferred.
+- One year of experience with renewable and/or efficiency programs is preferred.